 The Odyssey, alongside the Iliad, was hugely popular in the Greco-Roman world.
 Everyone knew them and they provided role models for multiple generations of readers.
 The Iliad was the favourite book of Alexander the Great.
 Oddysey became the first known from Greek to Latin translation of a literary text (by Livius Andronicus in the 3rd century BCE).
 The work is also popular in modern times with multiple adaptations and retellings of the story.

-The story of the Odyssey is so well known that almost everyone can recognize several elements from it – the wooden horse, the 10 year long voyage home after 10 years of war, the blinding of the Cyclops, the Sirens, the witch Circe, the difficult maneuvering between Scylla and Charybdis, the fateful wife Penelope or shooting arrows through axes and the subsequent bloody massacre of the suitors.
+The story of the Odyssey is so well known that almost everyone can recognize several elements from it – the wooden horse, the 10 year-long voyage home after 10 years of war, the blinding of the Cyclops, the Sirens, the witch Circe, the difficult manoeuvring between Scylla and Charybdis, the fateful wife Penelope or shooting arrows through axes and the subsequent bloody massacre of the suitors.

 Yet there are some common misconceptions about what the Odyssey is really about, and to what extent can we really trust the narrator.
 The fact is that many of the stories (and mostly the best-known ones) are only described by the character of Odysseus and not the trusted distanced 3rd person narrator of the poem.
 Moreover, on many occasions, we can see that Odysseus is a frequent and skillful liar.